billthefarmer/blog/blog/content/post/2014-05-23-fabada-asturiana.md

   * 375g or thereabouts packet of dried butter beans
   * 4-500g belly pork with or without skin, cut into chunks
   * Smoked gammon hock, or 4-500g cooking bacon.
-If lucky, it&#8217;s possible to find a packet of cooking bacon that is just one big chunk of unsliced bacon by rooting through the supermarket shelf.
+If lucky, it&rsquo;s possible to find a packet of cooking bacon that is just one big chunk of unsliced bacon by rooting through the supermarket shelf.
   * 100-125g picante chorizo, cut into chunks
   * Crushed black peppercorns
   * Heaped teaspoon paprika